localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 ### Testing your application authorization

-Now that the service application is configured to use the Authress LocalStack Extension, you can start the service.
+Now that the service application is configured to use the extension, you can start the service.
 Navigate to the terminal and run the following command to start a local server:

 ```bash